First-time freshmen

 How to apply for housing and dining

-• Log in at the above link with your Single Sign On (SSO) username and password.
-This is the same password you would use to log into JoeSS, your email, or other S&T platforms.
+• This is the same password you would use to log into JoeSS, your email, or other S&T platforms.
 If you have not yet set this up you can do that by following the instructions here.

-3. Receive Housing Assignment
+3. Choose your Housing Assignment

 4. Send In Your Meningococcal Vaccination Records